 UCSB’s Week of Welcome is an annual tradition welcoming new and returning students.
 It is held at the start of a new academic year, during the week before classes begin in fall quarter.
 The week's festivities include a series of workshops, presentations, physical activities and events designed to introduce you to the resources and services available for all students at UCSB.
 Become a part of the campus community while getting a glimpse of the campus culture and making new friends.

 UCSB Engineering’s Week of Welcome event just for new students is Discover Engineering, an afternoon to meet your fellow new students, talk to engineering student organizations, meet your advisors and career services staff, and learn about engineering programs like undergraduate research, study abroad, and the Honors Program.
-The Undergraduate Studies Office will invite new students when the date/time is set for Discover Engineering each year.
-Be sure to check our academic events calendar in the summer/fall.
+The Undergraduate Studies Office will invite new students when the date/time is set for Discover Engineering each year. +2017 Discover Engineering

 New Student Convocation for all new freshmen and transfer students takes place on the first day of the quarter.